ccnmtl/case-consortium/content/case/case_129.md

   \ at the New York Times in 2009, when it was deciding whether to try again for a\
   \ paywall and, if so, what kind.</p><p>Epilogue, Teaching Note<br /><br /><strong>Topics:</strong>&nbsp;strategic\
+  \ management; business of media; digital media</p>" "description_clean": "CSJ-14-0054.0This case looks at a question that news organizations\
+  \ continue to struggle with as the traditional business model crumbles: install\
+  \ a paywall or not?
+Case readers will be taken behind the scenes at the New York\
+  \ Times in 2009, when it was deciding whether to try again for a paywall and, if\
+  \ so, what kind.Epilogue, Teaching NoteTopics: strategic management; business of\
-  \ management; business of media; digital media</p>" "epologue": "NYT Paywall epilogue final 061214.pdf" "faculty_notes": ""
+  \ media; digital media"
+"epologue": "NYT Paywall epilogue final 061214.pdf" "faculty_notes": ""
 "faculty_only": ""